RVirmoors/fred-arditti/README.md

 Ableton Live Suite: Orchestral Strings pack

-Max: SuperVP, MuBu, Spat v4, zsa.descriptors
+Max: SuperVP, MuBu, Spat v4, Antescofo (all available at Ircam Forum)

 Performance version to be released as a standalone Max app: https://github.com/RVirmoors/fred-arditti/releases

-# How to use the performance patch
+# how to use the Max performance patch